Oded2/Code-Vault-HTML/README.md

 _decrypt.html_

 Can be used to decrypt text using a password and hashingm method.
-Will decrypt any encrypted text from the encrypter, using the smae password and hashing method.
+Will decrypt any encrypted text from the encrypter, using the same password and hashing method.

 _CCvalidator.html_